Isotypical components of the homology of ICIS and images of deformations of map germs: Homology of deformations and unexpected homology

-These definitions and results deal with the homology of images of stable perturbations, but one can wonder what happens with a deformation $f_t$ that is not necessarily locally stable.
+The previous definitions and results deal with the homology of images of stable perturbations, but one can wonder what happens with a deformation $f_t$ that is not necessarily locally stable.
+In this section we develop what we call \textsl{unexpected homology}.
+It is homology of $\im(f_t)$ that is killed when we deform further $f_t$ to a locally stable map.

 For $p=n+1$ we have a conservation principle proved in \cite[Theorem 2.8]{GimenezConejero2022} using a result for hypersurfaces (in particular, \cite[Theorem 2.3]{Siersma1991} together with \cite[Lemma 2.4]{GimenezConejero2022}).
 As this result is only for hypersurfaces, the same proof cannot be used when $p>n+1$.

-Indeed, in light of \cref{ex:multiSS}, the conservation principle of $\mu_I$ or $\nu_I$ is not true in general: that deformation $h_t$ of the bi-germ $h$ has homology that do not come from any of the spaces $D^k(h_t)$ with $d_k\geq0$ or combination of branches (because $d(h)\geq s(h)$), hence
+Indeed, in light of \cref{ex:multiSS}, the conservation principle of $\mu_I$ or $\nu_I$ is not true in general: that deformation $h_t$ of the bi-germ $h$ has homology that does not come from any of the spaces $D^k(h_t)$ with $d_k\geq0$ or combination of branches (because $d(h)\geq s(h)$), hence

 Obviously, if we keep deforming this map $h_t$ to have something locally stable, $h_s$, this \textsl{unexpected homology} is killed (see \cref{fig:UnexpectedHomology}).
 This follows from the \textsc{icss}, or \cref{lem: suma mukalt}.